Introduction

 Important Notes to Remember:

-• Don’t move on if you are confused and definitely don’t skip around.
-The order is extremely important.
-Each lesson assumes you know everything above it.
+- Don’t move on if you are confused and don’t jump around randomly.
+The order is very important.
+Each lesson assumes you have begun to grasp everything above it.

-• Always, always, always spend a few minutes reviewing everything you’ve studied over the past 2-3 days before moving on to new stuff.
+- Review: spend a few minutes reviewing everything you’ve studied over the past 2-3 days before moving on to new stuff.
 Even 5 minutes will make a huge difference.
+Even those lessons that feel quick and easy are worth another glance 1-3 days later to see if you still remember.

-• Based on all my years teaching this material, what seems to bring the highest chance of success is touching base with the materials every day for a few weeks.
+- Based on all my years teaching this material, what seems to bring the highest chance of success is touching base with the materials every day for a few weeks.
 All the new concepts will need to connect together and spreading this out over months is not a very good idea.
+Your brain needs enough time and exposure to start connecting all the little dots together so that eventually all the rules and things you’ve studied fall away from your conscious mind and things start becoming automatic.